 What scammers might say: "We're calling from the IRS, and you owe back taxes.
 To avoid arrest, purchase $200 in gift cards and provide the codes for immediate payment."

-In the refund recalculation scam, criminals will contact you to say that they recalculated your IRS refund and you are due more money.
-The message may ask you to click a link.
-When you do, it will reroute to a scam or spoofed web page that asks for and steals your bank account information.
+In the refund recalculation scam, criminals will contact you to say they recalculated your IRS refund and you are due more money.
+The message may ask you to click a link to claim your refund, but you’ll instead be directed to a fake web page that installs malware on your device or requests your bank account information.

 What scammers might say: "We’ve recalculated your tax refund and need your bank details to return the difference.
-Please enter your bank account information to expedite the process."
+Please enter your bank account details to expedite the process."

-The stimulus payment scam might ask you to click a link to receive a payment by taking you to a page requesting personal and financial information.
-Remember, the IRS will never initially contact you through email or text message and will never ask you to enter personal data.
+The stimulus payment scam involves scammers claiming that you’re eligible for a stimulus payment and requesting you click a link to provide personal and financial details.
+Instead, you’ll be led to a fake web page designed to steal your sensitive information or request a processing fee.
 Since you don’t have to pay a fee to receive a stimulus check, scammers are ultimately trying to steal your identity or money.

 What scammers might say: "To claim your stimulus payment, provide your Social Security number and pay a small processing fee.
-Act fast to ensure you don't miss out on this opportunity."
+Act fast to ensure you don't miss this opportunity."

-In this tax scam, cybercriminals pose as a fake agency with a convincing name like the “Bureau of Tax Enforcement,” threatening you with an IRS lien or levy.
-The scam is run by mail.
+In this mail tax scam, fraudsters pose as a fake agency with a convincing name like the “Bureau of Tax Enforcement” in a letter that threatens you with an IRS lien or levy.
 If you don’t owe taxes you should scan the letter and send it to phishing@irs.gov.
-If you’re not sure whether you owe taxes, you can confirm the letter by calling the IRS at 800-829-1040.
+If you’re not sure whether you owe taxes, you can confirm whether the request is legitimate by calling the IRS at 1-800-829-1040.

 What scammers might say: "To avoid a federal tax lien, pay your tax debt in full now."

-A scammer may impersonate law enforcement officers, claiming to represent the tax authorities and accusing you of tax evasion.
-They use tactics like threats of arrest, imprisonment, deportation, or imminent legal action.
-If you comply with their demands, it could lead to a long road to recovery from identity theft.
+Scammers may impersonate law enforcement officers, claiming to be contacting you on behalf of the tax authorities and accusing you of tax evasion.
+They may use tactics like threats of arrest, imprisonment, deportation, or imminent legal action to scare you into providing sensitive information or making a payment.
+If you comply with their demands, you could end up facing an uphill battle to recover from identity theft.

 What scammers might say: "This is Officer Smith from the IRS Criminal Investigation Unit.
 You're under investigation for tax evasion, and a warrant will be issued for your arrest unless you settle your outstanding tax debt immediately."

-The IRS debt collection scam happens when criminals pose as the IRS and claim that you owe back taxes, penalties, or interest, and insist that failure to pay will result in severe consequences.
-These fraudsters may manipulate caller ID to display the IRS's number.
-They may also request payment methods like Zelle, which the IRS would never accept.
+The IRS debt collection scam happens when criminals pose as the IRS and claim you owe back taxes, penalties, or interest, and insist that failure to pay will result in severe consequences.
+These fraudsters may contact you by phone, spoofing their caller ID to make it look like they’re calling using an official IRS number.
+They may also request that you use payment methods like Zelle, which the IRS would never accept.

 What scammers might say: "Hello, this is the IRS calling to inform you that you have an outstanding tax debt.
 Failure to settle immediately will result in legal action, including arrest or asset seizure."